-Marston routinely completes technical reports that meet the required standards for all major reporting agencies.
-Marston clients are delivered a timely, accurate and independent study that is then filed with the appropriate reporting agency.
-Clients of all commodity types, including coal, gold, and phosphates, have called on Marston to produce reaerve estimates, feasibility studies and due diligence reviews in order to complete the required technical reports.
+Golder routinely completes technical reports that meet the required standards for all major reporting agencies.
+Golder clients are delivered a timely, accurate and independent study that is then filed with the appropriate reporting agency.
+Clients of all commodity types, including coal, gold, and phosphates, have called on Golder to produce reserve estimates, feasibility studies and due diligence reviews in order to complete the required technical reports.

 National Instrument 43-101